anagnostop/gio-research/content/post/2023-01-10-ai-in-ag-announcement/index.md

 projects: []
 ---

-I am very excited to be part of the 2023 AI-in-Ag Meeting to be held in Orlando, Florida, 17-19 April 2023.
+**Jan 10, 2023.** I am very excited to be part of the 2023 AI-in-Ag Meeting to be held in Orlando, Florida, 17-19 April 2023.

 <!--more-->